-At Knockloughrim Primary School we acknowledge that successful partnerships between parents, pupils and school play a key role in promoting a culture of co-operation, openness and transparency and have a crucial impact on the effectiveness of special educational provision.
+At Knockloughrim Primary School, we acknowledge that successful partnerships between parents, pupils and school play a key role in promoting a culture of co-operation, openness and transparency and have a crucial impact on the effectiveness of special educational provision.
 Seeking the views of the child or young person also plays a key role in helping us understand individual needs.

-Teachers, pastoral staff, Learning Support CO-ordinator (LSC) and other school staff all have a significant role in developing positive and constructive relationships with parents and pupils.
+Teachers, pastoral staff, CAs, and other school staff all have a significant role in developing positive and constructive relationships with parents and pupils.
 We encourage this participation and value its contribution.

-It is our responsibility to inform parents when staff are considering placing their child's name on the SEN register or moving their child between stages.
-It is essential that parents inform the relevant school staff and provide reports of any significant needs their child may possess.
+It is the school's responsibility to inform parents when staff are considering placing the pupil's name on the SEN register or moving the child between stages.
+It is essential that parents inform the relevant school staff of any significant needs their child may possess.
 They should do this as early as possible.
-Essential information may need to be made available by a parent upon a child's entry to the school.
+For example, essential information may need to be made available by a parent upon a child's entry to the school.

-Parents will be invited as necessary to:
+Parents should be invited as necessary to:

-- meet with staff to discuss their child's needs; - attend review meetings; - inform staff of changes in circumstances; and - support targets on IEPs.
+- meet with staff to discuss their child's needs; - attend review meetings; - inform staff of changes in circumstances; and - support targets on IEPs/PLPs.